irfankhoirul/udacity-popular-movie/README.md

 ### How To Use
   - Get your [The Movie DB](https://www.themoviedb.org/) API key
-  - Put your The Movie DB API Key in the TheMovieDBApiKey in gradle.properties
+  - Put your The Movie DB API Key in the TheMovieDBApiKey in api.properties

 ## License